 - Evidence of a minimum of five years of substantial, cumulative practice experience in the field of clinical tropical medicine following completion of residency training.
 Substantial practice experience is defined as at least 10 percent of total professional time devoted to clinical tropical medicine in at least two of the following areas: - 1.
 Assessment and management of illness in persons in, or returned from, the tropics. - 2.
 Diagnosis and treatment of infectious diseases. - 3.
 Health evaluation and treatment of tropical infectious diseases. - 4.
 Diagnosis and management of common parasitic infections. - 5.
 Pre-travel health advice.
-Time devoted to pre-travel health advice may be used to account for no more than one-half (5 percent total professional time) of the total time required for eligibility. - For physicians, 30 documented hours of continuing medical education (American Medical Association Category I) in tropical and/or travel medicine within the five years prior to the application deadline.
-Include a copy of the certificate(s) of attendance issued by the CME provider. - For nurses, 30 documented hours of continuing nursing education (CNE Category 1) in a related field within the five years prior to the application deadline.
-Include a copy of the certificate(s) of attendance issued by the CNE provider.
+Time devoted to pre-travel health advice may be used to account for no more than one-half (5 percent total professional time) of the total time required for eligibility. - For physicians, 30 documented hours of continuing education credit in tropical and/or travel medicine within the five years prior to the application deadline.
+Include a copy of the certificate(s) of attendance issued by the continuing education provider. - For nurses, 30 documented hours of continuing education credit in a related field within the five years prior to the application deadline.
+Include a copy of the certificate(s) of attendance issued by the continuing education provider.

-2. Demonstrate Two Months Clinical Experience in a Tropical Setting
+2. Demonstrate Two Months of Clinical Experience

 All applicants, whether applying via the diploma or practice pathway, must have two months of clinical experience in a developing country/ tropical setting or a domestic clinical activity meaningful to clinical tropical medicine and travelers' health and/or refugee medicine.
 For physicians, appropriate experience obtained during medical school may be used as long as the activities took place during the last part of medical school training and they were clinically engaged.
-If the two months' clinical experience has not been completed, one may still apply for the examination as long as the remaining criteria for the selected pathway is met.
-Upon passing the examination, ASTMH will hold certificates until documentation of two months' cumulative clinical experience is received by the Society.
+If the two months of clinical experience has not been completed, one may still apply for the examination as long as the remaining criteria for the selected pathway is met.
+Upon passing the examination, ASTMH will hold certificates until documentation of two months of cumulative experience is received by the Society.
 To see a full list of developing countries that would qualify, click here.